-Out of scope are addressing approaches for the data plane of the network, which may be configured and managed in the traditional way, or negotiated as a service of an ASA.
+Addressing approaches for the data plane of the network are outside the scope of this document.
+These addressing approaches may be configured and managed in the traditional way, or negotiated as a service of an ASA.
 One use case for such an autonomic function is described in [I-D.ietf-anima-prefix-management].